 The numbering system for Google Play Store versions may seem a little confusing at first, but it's easy to get your head around.
 If the jumps between numbers seem odd, that's simply because Google didn't publicly release the versions in between.

-Please note that the following guide is for owners of an Android device with a licensed version of the Play Store installed.
+Please note that the following guide to install Google Play store is for owners of an Android device with a licensed version of the app installed.
 We recognize that is sometimes necessary to re-install or roll back the Play Store app.

 Download the latest version of the Google Play or a previous version of the Google Play Store?
 Try 'APK Mirror'.